johndpope/Bitcoin_non_coerced_hardfork/README.md

 # Mining rewards and coin supply

 The issue for the enablement of the new chain is the issue of block rewards, and how one can bootstrap the mining environment.
-It is also critically important to recognize the effect of a split chain will have the bitcoin supply.
+It is also critically important to recognize the effect that a split chain will have on the total bitcoin coin supply.
 By establishing a new chain, you are in effect doubling the reward schedule for miners.

 The proposal is to have block rewards calculated as a function of the percentage of bitcoin that has been migrated to the new chain.
 Because each node and each miner will have knowledge of the transactions that lead to bitcoin migration, the block reward that is awarded the miner is increased accordingly, and the transaction is added to the new blockchain.